noah7010/GitHub-homework/readme.md

 How do you see the files changed within each commit using GitHub Desktop GUI?

-hitory tab next to changes tab on Gui
+hitory tab you click on it.  the it shows files changed

 How do you see the contents of what changed within each file for a commit?